Heckler & Koch HK433

 The Heckler & Koch HK433 is a modular assault rifle originally chambered for 5.56×45mm which combines features of the G36 and the HK416 families of assault rifles.

 History

 The HK433 was formally introduced at EnforceTac 2017 on 1 and 2 March in Nürnberg, Bavaria, Germany, after having been shown to a select number of people at SHOT Show in January.

-Heckler & Koch offered the HK433 along with the HK416 as a candidate for the German Bundeswehr's competition to select a new assault rifle.
+Heckler & Koch offered the HK433 along with the HK416 as a candidate for the German Bundeswehr's competition (System Sturmgewehr Bundeswehr) to select a new assault rifle.

-The HK G36, the Bundeswehr's standard assault rifle since 1997, is to be phased out and a replacement is planned to be phased in from 2020.
+The HK433 has been proposed as a potential successor to the L85 as the next standard service rifle for the British Army under Project GRAYBURN.